Visiting Sedona In December: 10 Things You Need To Know

 Restaurant exterior in Tlaquepaque village lit up at night and open for business during Winter

-If there’s one thing you don’t want to see closed in Winter, it is the best restaurants and eateries in town.
-This happens in some tourist heavy destinations like Zion National Park, but fortunately everything stays open and ready to go in Sedona throughout December and the Winter season.
+If there’s one thing you don’t want to see closed in winter, it’s the best restaurants and eateries in town.
+This happens in some tourist heavy destinations like Zion National Park, but fortunately everything stays open and ready to go in Sedona throughout December and the winter season.

-The local population is big enough and tourism demand stays high enough through the Winter to allow all businesses to remain open even during this supposed “low” season.
+The local population is big enough and tourism demand stays high enough through the winter to allow all businesses to remain open even during the quietest season of the year.
+We enjoyed eating out around Sedona and there’s lots of great restaurants in town, but our favorite was actually Up the Creek Bistro in Page Springs.

-Here are some of the best places we ate at in Sedona as well as other top rated spots we will visit next time we’re in town:
+Here are some of the best places we found, as well as other top rated spots we’ll visit next time we’re in town:

 9. What Do You Need To Pack For A Winter Visit?